JunayedKader/example-repo/README.md

 #Example Repository
-This is sample repo of Junayed Kader
+This is sample repo of Junayed Kader Coder